 In addition to content, timing of surveys is critical.
 A survey that interrupts a customer’s in-app experience will rarely be well-received.
 The data in this post shows us how winning brands design in-app surveys for great customer feedback flows.

 In 2019, apps sent 44,849,700 consumer surveys, which is a 29 percent increase from 2018.
 The most surprising (and satisfying) finding is that even with the year-over-year increase in the number of surveys sent, the survey response rate held steady at 18 percent compared to 2018’s 19 percent.

 Another important distinction is that, on average across industries, brands only hear from ~1 percent of their customers surveyed.
 With 1 percent as the baseline, an 18 percent response rate is off the charts.
 The large increase in surveys with a steady response rate is due to sending in-app surveys at the right mobile moment, coupled with intelligent survey questions.

 Mobile Surveys and Notes

 To understand how surveys with the highest response rates are being delivered to end-consumers, we have to look at how they are triggered.
-While the above response rates are much higher than the 1 percent cross-industry average, there is a segment of surveys that boast an even higher response and completion rate: Note-linked surveys, or rather, surveys that are linked to using an Apptentive Note.
+While the above response rates are much higher than the 1 percent cross-industry average, there is a segment of surveys that boast an even higher response and completion rate: Note-linked surveys, or rather, surveys that are linked to using an Alchemer Mobile (formerly Apptentive) Note.